Slyracoon23/katacoda-scenarios/kube-dds/intro.md

-# In this scenario you'll learn how scan a machine using Clamav using Kubernetes #
+# In this scenario you'll learn how scan a machine using Clamav with Kubernetes #

-DDS solves the problem of handling multiple Data Model configuration, deploying the AV-softwares in containers using kuberenetes Pods.
-The resulting cluster allows kuberneretes features while having DDS features
+ Deploying ClamAV in containers using kuberenetes Pods that uses DDS to publish its Data model.
+The resulting cluster allows kuberneretes features and   DDS features.

-More details on DDS/Kuberentes can be found at https://github.com/kubernetes/kubeadm